stewcop23/FREC-Creative-Submission/README.md

 Feel free to run the code yourself, it requires installing the tkinter library in python. left click zooms in, right click zooms out.
 Please be mindful that a LOT of calculations have to be run every time you click, so please be patient as it calculates and renders the next image.

 The code is commented, but there were a few lines I wrote while sleep deprived, and so I have no idea why they work.
+#### Tricolor version
+this functions exactly the same but the points are colored in the queens tricolor